selcukgoktas/SalesforceDeveloperTraining/README.md

 ## APEX

+## APEX 1 (BusinessToCustommer) - Create Account and Contact Together
+We know the person account but we don't prefer to use it in this scenario.
+So we create an apex class to create account and contact together with the same name.

+## TEST 1 (BusinessToCustommerTest) - Create Account and Contact Apex Class Test
+We have an apex class which name is **BusinessToCustommer** and we have method to create account and contact together in place of person account. ( without using person account ) .
+For this test Class we are going to test this apex class.

 ### Trigger1 - Empty Trigger template

 You can use this trigger for every purpose.
 Just change the related object and use it.